rhysforyou/gist-it/README.md

-Gist It will post gists anonymously by default, to post to your own GitHub account [generate a new token](https://github.com/settings/tokens/new) with the `gists` scope and copy it into the package's preferences.
+Gist It will post gists anonymously by default, to post to your own GitHub account [generate a new token](https://github.com/settings/tokens/new) with the `gists` scope and copy it into the package's preferences (see the section below if you have trouble finding these).

 ## Preferences

+To configure your preferences for Gist It, open the Atom preferences with
+<kbd>⌘</kbd> <kbd>;</kbd> and select 'Gist It' from the sidebar.
+From there
-From the package's page in Atom's settings, you can set a few preferences:
+you can modify a variety of settings:

 - **New Gists Default To Private (Boolean)** By default, new gists will be _public_. you can change this option manually when creating the gist, or